-Janet H. Cranna, FSA, FCA, MAAA, EA Principal Consulting Actuary Kevin J. Woodrich, FSA, MAAA, EA Principal Consulting Actuary
+Janet H. Cranna, FSA, FCA, MAAA, EA Principal Consulting Actuary Keyin J. Woodrich, FSA, MAAA, EA Principal Consulting Actuary

-Cheiron has performed the actuarial valuation of the Cincinnati Retirement System as of December 31, 2018.
+Cheiron has performed the actuarial valuation of the Cincinnati Retirement System as of December 31, 2020.
 The purpose of this report is to disclose the following as of the valuation date:

-- 1) The financial condition of the System; - 2) Past trends in the financial progress of the System; - 3) Compare the City's current contribution rate of 16.25% of payroll to the Actuarially Determined Contribution (ADC) rate based on this valuation for Fiscal Year Ending June 30, 2020; and - 4) Provide specific information and documentation required for the System's financial reporting.
+- 1) The financial condition of the System; - 2) Past trends in the financial progress of the System; - 3) Compare the City's current contribution rate of 16.25% of payroll to the Actuarially Determined Contribution (ADC) rate based on this valuation for Fiscal Year Ending June 30, 2022; - 4) Identify and assess the risks to the System; and - 5) Provide specific information and documentation required for the System's financial reporting.